 The App Visibility Server is comprised of an App Visibility portal, one or more App Visibility collectors, and, optionally, one App Visibility proxy.

 The App Visibility portal manages App Visibility collectors, the App Visibility proxy, and App Visibility agents.
 The App Visibility portal communicates with the associated App Visibility collectors to gather the application data to be sent to the Presentation Server and viewed in the Operations Management console.

 App Visibility can send events either to a cell on the BMC TrueSight Infrastructure Management Server or to a Remote Cell.

 The App Visibility collector receives data from one or more App Visibility agents.
 The App Visibility collector stores the information for the application that is monitored by the App Visibility agent.
 Each App Visibility collector has its own MySQL database, where all information is saved.

 An App Visibility agent captures a sample of the transactions that have latency violations or errors.
 The captured data and the metrics data for the application server are sent to the App Visibility collector.

 The following agents are available:

 Through instrumentation by the App Visibility agents, the App Visibility proxy processes end-user performance and availability data and events.
-If users experience long transaction time, problematic AJAX requests, or errors, an event is sent to App Visibility Manager.
+If users experience long transaction time, problematic AJAX requests, or errors, an event is sent to the App Visibility system.

-Borland Silk Performer is a utility that enables application specialists to record .ltz scripts that simulate user transactions.
+Borland Silk Performer Synthetic Transaction Monitoring for BMC Software is a utility that enables application specialists to record or author .ltz scripts that simulate user transactions.